matteocarpi/GBT-Jekyll/company.md

     he makes cheese porn, which is particularly tasteless, making him a respectable member of the community.
 - template: person
+  avatar: "/uploads/ainhoa.jpg"
+  name: Ainhoa Hevia Uria
+  bio: She is famous amongst friends for having an equally as large mouth as Niall.
+    She is the only Spanish person to have a fake Spanish accent.
+She says she’s always cold, but we actually think she just loves the feeling of being hugged, all the time, by clothes.
 - template: person

 ---